Connect to SSH Servers

 sdm ssh aliasto get the required aliases; they map

 sdm ssh alias # Run this in the command line, or add the following to $HOME/.bashrc alias ssh="/usr/local/bin/sdm ssh wrapped-run" alias scp="scp -S'/usr/local/bin/sdm' -osdmSCP"

 Run the resulting lines on the prompt and/or add them to

 Start a new shell and test by connecting to an SSH server:

-This will not interrupt anything you have defined via straight SSH.
-It will first check SDM, and if nothing exists, default to your standard path.
+This does not interrupt anything you have defined via straight SSH.
+It first checks StrongDM, and if nothing exists, defaults to your standard path.

 Just like connecting to databases, you can connect directly to the mapped server ports using

-- Open a connection to the server by clicking on its name in the UI, or by typing
+Open a connection to the server by clicking on its name in the desktop app, or via the

-- Note the port assigned to the server in the UI or listed under
+Note the port assigned to the server in the desktop app or listed under